HanGuo97/flute/README.md

 > In the current release, we noticed `torch.bfloat16` is slower than `torch.float16`.
 This likely because of lack of tuning, and that Ampere GPUs lack a hardware acceleration for `bfloat16` [vectorized atomic-add](https://github.com/HanGuo97/flute/blob/main/flute/csrc/cutlass_extensions_bf16.h#L27).

 > [!WARNING]
 > We noticed several numerically unstable situations using `bits=4, group-size=256, GPU=A100`, though this is relatively rare (8 of 9360 test cases failed).
-We also noticed correctness issues in some situations with `bits=4, group-size=256, dtype=bfloat16, GPU=RTX4090`.
+We also noticed correctness issues in some situations with `bits=4, group-size=256, dtype=bfloat16, GPU=RTX4090` (1 of 52 test cases failed).
 We will be looking into this, but we suggest avoiding these particular use cases for now.

 ## Models